Last Updated on January 28, 2024 by Carrie Stephens

-- Other birds: These include raptors and birds of prey
+- Other birds: These include raptors, hawks, and eagles.

-- Big cats: These can climb trees or catch parrots with a well-timed jump
+- Big cats: They can climb trees and catch parrots.

-- Primates: These share the trees with parrots and may turn them into an opportunistic meal
+- Primates: They share trees with parrots and may see them as a meal.

-- Reptiles: These can scale certain trees or prowl for any parrot that lands on the ground
+- Reptiles: They can scale trees or catch a parrot on the ground.

-The type of raptor that hunts parrots will depend on the size of the parrot.
-Smaller ones like parakeets and parrotlets are the most likely to fall prey to raptors.
-Meanwhile, larger ones like macaws are less likely to be hunted.
+The type of raptor that hunts parrots depends on the bird’s size.
+Smaller parrots, like parakeets, will most likely fall prey to raptors.
+Meanwhile, larger parrots like macaws are less vulnerable.

-The ability to fly does give parrots an advantage over non-flying mammals.
-However, some still manage to catch them.
-Big cats, snakes, and monkeys can still:
+Their ability to fly at speed gives parrots an advantage over non-flying mammals.
+Some birds of prey still catch them.
+Big cats, snakes, and monkeys can:

-- Take parrot eggs or chicken from their nests
+- Take parrots’ eggs or chicks from nests.

 Predators That Eat Parrots

-Any predator must be able to not only catch an adult parrot.
-It then needs to fight it into submission.
-Because of that, adult parrots are less likely to fall victim to rats, bats, or snakes, except on a rare occasion.
-Instead, they are threatened by big cats, eagles or hawks, and monkeys.
+A predator needs to catch the parrot and fight it into submission.
+Adult parrots are less likely to fall victim to rats, bats, or snakes.
+Instead, they’re threatened by big cats, eagles, hawks, and monkeys.